IReallyNeedANick/spring-microservices-poc/README.md

 Security is stateless and OAUTH2 JWT compliant.
 Other services validate token by getting public key from @AuthorizationServer

-Services secured with @AuthorizationServer must have at minimal annotation `@EnableAuthoriazionServer` and link to public key (for example `security.oauth2.resource.jwt.key-uri=http://localhost:8081/oauth/token_key`)
+Services secured with @AuthorizationServer must have at minimal annotation `@EnableResourceServer` and link to public key (for example `security.oauth2.resource.jwt.key-uri=http://localhost:8081/oauth/token_key`)

 ##monitoring